 Mammonism

-In the beginning, there is no money—people barter.
-I fish, you farm, and she weaves.
-We exchange our goods directly.
-Over time, issues of fair trade arise, and standard exchange ratios between various products are gradually established.
-For example, two pounds of fish equal one foot of cloth or three pounds of wheat.
-This direct barter, however, prove inconvenient.
-You might want my fish, but I need cloth, while she desires wheat.
-This complexity give rise to money as a medium of exchange, simplifying trade.
+In the beginning, there was no money—only barter.
+I fish, you farm, she weaves.
+We exchanged goods directly, each trade rooted in mutual need.
+Over time, questions of fairness arose, and standard exchange ratios gradually developed: two pounds of fish for a foot of cloth, or three pounds of wheat, for instance.
+Yet barter remained inefficient.
+You might want my fish, but I might need cloth, while she seeks wheat.
+This mismatch eventually led to the invention of money—a universal medium of exchange that simplified trade.

-Trade, while lucrative, is rarely fair.
-One can only gain from the loss of others.
-For example, employers profit by taking advantage of employees whose labor generate greater values than the minimum wage they are paid.
-Wall Street exploits retail investors through dubious financial products.
-Insurance companies capitalize on people’s need for security, profiting from low-risk individuals.
-Similarly, pharmaceutical companies inflate drug prices, and hospitals charge exorbitant fees for basic care.
-I went to a hospital for a small skin condition.
-They sent me to a family doctor.
-This family doctor sent me to the lab, and then sent me to a dermatologist.
-The dermatologist diagnosed it as eczema without the need to see the test result.
-The prescribed cream cost $30 and the eczema was cured.
-But the hospital bill is $800.
+While trade can be lucrative, it is rarely fair.
+Gains for one often come at the expense of another.
+Employers profit by underpaying workers whose labor generates more value than they are compensated for.
+Wall Street exploits small investors through complex financial instruments.
+Insurance companies capitalize on people’s need for security, profiting from low-risk clients.
+Pharmaceutical firms inflate drug prices; hospitals charge exorbitantly for basic care.
+I once visited a hospital for a minor skin condition.
+They referred me to a general practitioner, who then sent me to a lab, and finally to a dermatologist—who diagnosed eczema without even reviewing the test results.
+The prescribed cream cost $30 and worked.
+Yet the hospital bill totaled $800.

 This way, while the nation's physical wealth does not increase, some people can make a lot of money through unfair trade.
-This practice undermines the fundamental principle in trade.
-The essence of trade is the exchange of labor.
+This practice undermines the core principle in trade.
 A fair exchange reflects the equivalent amounts of labor involved in producing the products.
-Since the exchange ratios of all products are proportional, the increase in price of one product will trigger a chain reaction of inflation.
-As a result, houses, cars, groceries, utilities, services, all become more expensive.
-The victims are ordinary working people.
-In today's America, 63% of people are unable to pay a $500 surprise bill, but a handful of individuals, benefiting from this unfair system that they have created, have accumulated tremendous wealth that reached astronomical figures.
+Since the exchange ratios of all products are interconnected, when one rises unjustifiably, it triggers a chain reaction of inflation—houses, cars, groceries, services—all become more expensive.
+The burden falls on working people.
+In today's America, 63% of the population cannot afford an unexpected $500 bill, while a tiny elite amasses unimaginable wealth from a rigged system.

-Capitalism, with its greed and profit-seeking nature, initially may stimulate the growth of an economy, but will inevitably lead to its hollowing out, corruption and failure.
-When an economy makes profit rather than production its top priority, when it's willing to sacrifice quality for profit, as Boeing did, when most of its manufacturing moved to low-cost countries, when its main components are no longer farmers and industrial workers but merchants, bankers, consultants, and lawyers, when its GDP comes primarily from the service and financial sectors rather than production, its failure is not far away.
+Capitalism—driven by greed and profit—may initially spur economic growth, but it ultimately leads to decay, corruption, and collapse.
+When an economy prioritizes profit over production, when it sacrifices quality for profit—as Boeing has shown, when it outsources manufacturing to cut costs, when its main components are no longer farmers and industrial workers but bankers, consultants, and lawyers, when its GDP comes primarily from the service and financial sectors rather than production, collapse is not a question of if, but when.
 Capitalism is the cancer of the modern world, which turns people into slaves to money.
-When mankind invented money, nobody thought it would lead to the alienation of humanity.
-How to break free from this cycle remains one of the most pressing issues for modern thinkers (see America Is in Big Truoble).
+When money was invented, no one foresaw it would lead to such profound alienation.
+How to break free from this vicious cycle remains one of the most urgent questions facing modern thinkers (see America Is in Big Truoble).

 No comments: